Francis Leggatt Chantrey: Life

-In 1809, the architect Daniel Asher Alexander commissioned him to make four monumental plaster busts of the admirals Duncan, Howe, Vincent and Nelson for the Royal Naval Asylum at Greenwich, for which he received £10 each.
+In 1809, the architect Daniel Asher Alexander commissioned him to make four monumental plaster busts of the admirals Adam Duncan, 1st Viscount Duncan, Richard Howe, Earl Howe, John Jervis, 1st Earl of St Vincent and Horatio Nelson for the Royal Naval Asylum at Greenwich, for which he received £10 each.
 Three of them were shown at the Royal Academy that year.

 On 23 November 1809, he married his cousin, Mary Ann Wale at St Mary's Church, Twickenham.
 By this time he was settled permanently in London, His wife brought £10,000 into the marriage, which allowed Chantrey to pay off his debts, and for the couple to move into a house at 13 Eccleston Street, Pimlico, (recorded as Chantrey's address in the Royal Academy catalogues from 1810).
 He also bought land to build two more houses, a studio and offices.
 In 1811, he showed six busts in the Royal Academy.

-The subjects included Horne Tooke and Sir Francis Burdett, two political figures he greatly admired; his early mentor John Raphael Smith, and Benjamin West.
+The subjects included John Horne Tooke and Sir Francis Burdett, two political figures he greatly admired; his early mentor John Raphael Smith, and Benjamin West.
 Joseph Nollekens placed the bust of Tooke between two of his own, and the prominence given to it is said to have had a significant influence on Chantrey's career.
 In the wake of the exhibition he received commissions amounting to £12,000.
 In 1813 he was able to raise his price for a bust to a hundred and fifty guineas, and in 1822 to two hundred.

 He visited Paris in 1814, and again in 1815, this time with his wife, Thomas Stothard, and D. A. Alexander, visiting the Louvre where he especially admired the works of Raphael and Titian.
 In 1819 he went to Italy, accompanied by the painter John Jackson, and an old friend named Read.
-In Rome he met Thorvaldsen and Canova, getting to know the latter especially well.
+In Rome he met Bertel Thorvaldsen and Antonio Canova, getting to know the latter especially well.